NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Selecting clinician status

 Select ‘yes’ if users are registered clinicians.
+For example, a doctor or nurse registered with a professional body like the General Medical Council or Nursing and Midwifery Council.

-As a result, they can be selected as assessing and consenting clinicians.
+As a result, they can be selected as assessing and consenting clinicians when recording vaccinations.

 ## Selecting permission levels